ahmig/solpoku/README.md

 the `from_csv` and `from_json` class methods are provided to facilitate handling of input files. `from_array` handles input `numpy` arrays. the `solve` method performs the optimization and builds a 9x9 `numpy` array with the proposed solution.

+the [`gui.py`](/gui.py) script provides a simple GUI using [`tkinter`](https://docs.python.org/es/3.13/library/tkinter.html). run it to launch it. click on the grid to change the numbers; click on "Solve" to fill the sudoku.

+empty tiles are represented with zeros.

 ## Dependencies

 a pre-made environment can be set up with: